plandex-ai/plandex/guides/USAGE.md

 plandex revoke # follow prompts to revoke an invite or remove a user
 ```

-Orgs will be the basis for plan sharing and collaboriation in future releases.
+Orgs will be the basis for plan sharing and collaboration in future releases.

 ### Directories